-Leaving the Eastfjords, your trip will now take you to some of the attractions which make up the Diamond Circle route, the cousin of the Golden Circle in the southwest.
-The Diamond Circle is comprised of these main attractions; Dettifoss waterfall, Ásbyrgi canyon, the town of Húsavík and Lake Mývatn.
+The Diamond Circle is comprised of these main attractions; Dettifoss waterfall, Ásbyrgi canyon, the town of Húsavík, and Lake Mývatn.

 Back on the road now onto Ásbyrgi, a horseshoe-shaped canyon which, according to legend, was formed by Odin's eight-legged horse, Slepinir, as he stomped down on the earth.
-Once you have taken in the verdant landscapes at Ásbyrgi, you'll make a stop in the pretty town of Húsavík famed for its beautiful harbour and an ornate wooden church.
+Once you have taken in the verdant landscapes at Ásbyrgi, you'll make a stop in the pretty town of Húsavík, famed for its beautiful harbor and an ornate wooden church.

-You will then head towards the Northen Iceland town of Akureyri.
+You will then head towards the Northern Iceland town of Akureyri.
 Along the way, you will stop at 'That Waterfall of the Gods,' Goðafoss.
-It is believed that this was the site where a Viking Chiefton symbolically threw his pagan totems into the water, encouraging Icelanders to adopt Christianity in order to avoid conflict with Norway.
+It is believed that this was the site where a Viking Chiefton symbolically threw his pagan totems into the water, encouraging Icelanders to adopt Christianity to avoid conflict with Norway.

 You will then finish your day at your accommodation in Akureyri.

-The coastal towns in the north of Iceland are the perfect places to see whales and from Hauganes you can head out into the northern waters on a whale watching tour.
+The coastal towns in the north of Iceland are the perfect places to see whales, and from Hauganes, you will head out into the northern waters on a whale-watching tour.